-Immediately prior to the booking clinic (either the day before or first thing on the day) the notes of the women due to attend who fit the inclusion criteria will be 'flagged' by those carrying out recruitment.
-Once attending their booking appointment, clinic staff (reception and midwives) will then: mention the study to the women with flagged notes, offer another copy of the PIL, explain that a researcher will approach them to invite them to discuss participation.
-The researcher will then approach the woman and offer a verbal explanation of the Pregnancy Circles, the study and the concept of randomisation will also be given by the recruiter and women will have the opportunity to ask questions.
+Immediately prior to the booking clinic or scan appointment (either the day before or first thing on the day) the notes of the women due to attend who fit the inclusion criteria will be 'flagged' by those carrying out recruitment.
+Once attending their booking appointment or scan appointment, clinic staff (reception and midwives) will be asked where possible to: mention the study to the women with flagged notes, offer another copy of the PIL, explain that a researcher will approach them in person or call them to invite them to discuss participation.
+The researcher will approach or call the woman and offer a verbal explanation of the Pregnancy Circles, the study and the concept of randomisation and women will have the opportunity to ask questions.
 At recruitment, any language requirements will be noted and women will be asked if they would like language support for recruitment (and other aspects of the study).